KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 A ``KeyboardTheme`` is a *static* style provider that can be used to define, reuse and share styles.
 It can be used with a ``KeyboardThemeAppearance`` to add a dynamic capabilities on top of the static theme.
 These utilities are only available in KeyboardKit Pro.

 A `Style` provides properties that can be used to style various parts of the keyboard.
-One such example is ``KeyboardButtonStyle``.
+One such example is ``KeyboardStyle/Button``.
 Styles can be customized and used as templates to create other styles.

 You can mix and match appearances, themes and styles as you see fit.